Back

 1. The cost factors

 At this point, we’ll review the most important factors that determine the base price of your product.
-Please note that cost factors and other parts of the strategy must be meticulously documented in your business plan.
+Please note that cost factors and other parts of the strategy should be documented in your business plan.
 With a base price of cakes in place, it will be easier to determine how much to charge for decorated cakes and any other custom ones.

 Ingredient costs